-Upon successful completion of Mechanic Apprentice program the employee moves to the 1st Year Mechanic rate.
+Upon successful completion of Mechanic Apprentice program, the employee moves to the 1st Year Junior Mechanics rate.

-Rates based on 80%, 85%, 90% and 95% of Mechanic 1st Step Rate.
-If a current County employee becomes a Mechanic Apprentice and has a higher pay rate than the Starting Rate, that employee's salary is redlined until such time as his/her pay rate is in the salary range for Mechanic Apprentice.
+\Rates based on 90% of Junior Mechanics Step Rates.
+If a current County employee becomes a Mechanic Apprentice and has a higher pay rate than the Starting Rate, that employee's salary is redlined until such time as their pay rate is in the salary range for Mechanic Apprentice.

-Mechanics will receive an additional 10¢ per hour increase after completion of 10, 15, and 20 years of continuous service.
+Mechanics and Junior Mechanics will receive an additional 10¢ per hour increase after completion of 10, 15, and 20 years of continuous service.

-Completion of the specified number of years worked in a grade will qualify a storekeeper or coach/service attendant for promotion to the next grade.
-For a Mechanic, completion of one (1) year in a step will qualify a Mechanic for promotion to the next step.
+\\ Completion of the specified number of years worked in a grade will qualify a storekeeper or coach/service attendant for promotion to the next grade.
+For Mechanics and Junior Mechanics, completion of one (1) year in a step will qualify for promotion to the next step.
 Increases in wage rates will become effective at the first pay period following completion of the years worked in grade.
 Unexcused absences will not be counted in computing time in grade.